Measuring Name Concentrations through Deep Learning: Conclusion

 \section{Conclusion}

-In this paper, we propose a new DL-based approach for the quantification of name concentration risk in small portfolios.
+In this paper, we proposed a new DL-based approach for the quantification of name concentration risk in small portfolios.
 While analytic approximations as, e.g., the GA suggested in \cite{GordyLuetkebohmert2013} and currently applied by S\&P have the strong advantage of being easily implementable, they were originally developed for commercial bank portfolios which are much more diversified than those of specialized institutions such as MDBs.
 As a consequence, these approaches may significantly overestimate name concentration risk when applied to portfolios with very few borrowers.
-Our new NN-based GA, in contrast, is tailor-made for these very small portfolios and leads to a very accurate and fast measurement of concentration risk.
-In particular, this allows to evaluate how variations in individual borrower's characteristics affect the name concentration risk of the portfolio or to investigate how name concentration risk changes when additional loans are added to an existing portfolio.
+In contrast, our NN-based GA is specifically designed for these very small portfolios, enabling a highly accurate and rapid measurement of concentration risk.
+In particular, our approach allows for precise evaluation of how variations in individual borrower characteristics impact the portfolio’s name concentration risk, as well as how this risk shifts when additional loans are incorporated into an existing portfolio.
+Furthermore, our methodology offers an efficient framework for conducting stress testing applications.